These Are the 25 Best Four-Star Hotels in NYC

 Courtesy of the Ludlow Hotel

-When hotelier Sean MacPherson opened the Ludlow in 2014, he nailed the spirit of Manhattan’s Lower East Side.
+When hotelier Sean MacPherson opened The Ludlow in 2014, he nailed the spirit of Manhattan’s Lower East Side.
 The 175-room hotel is the perfect mix of gritty and stylish, cool and calm.
 Rooms feature the signature MacPherson style, with artisan touches including handmade silk rugs, artisan-crafted Moroccan pendant lamps, and Indo-Portuguese–style beds.
 The bath products are from New York City’s biodegradable beauty brand Red Flower.
-The Rockstar suite is equipped with a full vinyl collection and a 1,100-square-foot terrace featuring panoramic views from the Empire State Building to the Manhattan Bridge.
+The Ludlow Penthouse is equipped with a full vinyl collection and a 1,100-square-foot terrace featuring panoramic views from the Empire State Building to the Manhattan Bridge.

-The lobby is always abuzz, no matter what the hour, and has a rotating selection of art curated by Vito Schnabel, as well as an outdoor “secret” garden that’s perfect for hiding away with your laptop or a good book.
-Breakfast is included for guests, and the warm pastry basket should not be missed.
-Perhaps the highlight of any stay is the fact you’re right above Dirty French, a buzzy French bistro that’s one of Major Food Group’s most underrated restaurants.
+The lobby is always abuzz, no matter what the hour, and has a rotating selection of art curated by neighboring galleries, as well as an outdoor “secret” garden that’s perfect for hiding away with your laptop or a good book.
+Perhaps the highlight of any stay is your location above Dirty French, a buzzy French bistro that’s one of Major Food Group’s most underrated restaurants.

 The Maritime Hotel